 What is Fennel – What is the best way to store fennel?

-Fennel can also be frozen.
+Fennel can also be frozen for a long term option.
 But if it is, it should be blanched first.
-Freezing also causes fennel to loose some of its flavor and crispness.
+Freezing also causes fennel to lose some of its flavor and crispness.

 What is Fennel – What’s a Good Preparation Method?